Incident Response Strategies

 Implement Effective Prevention Strategies Against USB Hacks

-• : Establish stringent policies governing USB drive usage within the organization.
+• Establish stringent policies governing USB drive usage within the organization.
 Access should be limited to permitted equipment only, ensuring that any connection to the network is monitored and controlled.
-Did you know that in 2026, accounted for 51% of all malware attacks?
+Did you know that in 2026, USB drives accounted for 51% of all malware attacks?
 This statistic underscores the critical importance of these policies.

 By applying these strategies, organizations can significantly reduce their susceptibility to USB-related cyber threats, promoting a culture of awareness and proactive risk management.